Flu jab side effects: common questions

 Flu jabs are available at LloydsPharmacy

-Although you don’t need to book an appointment, we advise that you ring ahead at your local LloydsPharmacy to check availability or if you'd like you can book online.
+We advise that you ring ahead at your local LloydsPharmacy to check availability.
 Our pharmacists in store will be happy to help find a day and time to suit you.
 Or if you'd prefer you can complete your flu vaccination prescription order online ahead of your visit with our Online Doctor.